Photo credit: Robert Etcheverry

 Geneviève Soly is one of the central figures of baroque music in Quebec.
-She is well-known for her many talents: as a musical performer on the organ and harpsichord; as a musicologist for her major contribution to the rediscovery of Christoph Graupner; as a pedagogue and sought-after speaker and lecturer; and as an arts administrator who has been directing Les Idées heureuses for nearly 30 years.
-She is an Adjunct Professor of musicology at the Université de Montréal and sits on several arts sector advisory councils.
+She is well-known for her many talents: as a musical performer on the organ and harpsichord; as a musicologist for her major contribution to the rediscovery of Christoph Graupner; as a pedagogue and sought-after speaker and lecturer; and as an arts administrator who has been directing Les Idées heureuses for over 30 years.
+She sits on several arts sector advisory councils.

 Geneviève Soly was nine years old when she realized she was going to be a performer.
 This revelation came as she listened to an LP recording of Sviatoslav Richer playing Robert Schumann’s Fantasiestücke.
 Schumann remains one of the composers dearest to her heart.